eclipse-archived/codewind-docs/docs/_documentations/mdt-che-uninstall.md

 ## Uninstall Che
 1. Ensure that you have an active Kube context to the cluster where Che is running.
-2. Run the following command: `chectl:server delete`
+2. Run the following command: `chectl server:delete`